Welcome to Year 6!

 In year 6 we try to make learning fun using as many different ways as possible to include all children and find the most effective way for them to learn.
 This ensures that all children achieve their full potential.

 We respect each person's individuality and celebrate their successes at every opportunity.

 Our teacher is Mrs Pearson and our teaching assistants are Mrs Warne and Mrs Waters.
 Mrs S Harrison teaches our class on a Friday.

 A typical day in Year 6 consists of English, maths and reading comprehension in the morning and other subjects from the curriculum in the afternoon.

 We enjoy taking part in a Worship every day, including a Key Stage Two Worship on a Wednesday.
 Through listening to messages from the Gospels, we learn and grow in our Catholic faith.

 'The Way, the Truth, the Light' provides the focus for our RE learning which is enhanced by creative whole school themed weeks such as 'Where is God?'

-Spellings are given out on a Wednesday and tested the following Monday.
+Spellings are put onto SeeSaw on a Monday and tested the following Monday.